 Rock climbing is extremely dangerous and can result in serious injury or death.
 Users acting on any information directly or indirectly available from this site do so at their own risk.

-This guide is compiled from a community of users and is presented without verification that the information is accurate or complete.
+This guide is compiled from a community of users and is presented without verification that the information is accurate or complete and is subject to system errors.
 By using this guide you acknowledge that the material described in this document is extremely dangerous, and that the content may be misleading or wrong.
 In particular there may be misdescriptions of routes, incorrectly drawn topo lines, incorrect difficulty ratings or incorrect or missing protection ratings.
+This includes both errors from the content and system errors.

 You should not depend on any information gleaned from this guide for your personal safety.